 According to data from the Ohio Housing Finance Agency (OHFA), over 770,000 veterans are living in Ohio, and approximately nine percent of Ohioans are veterans.
 As housing prices rise across the state, how are veterans in Ohio coping with these costs?

 For many of them, high housing costs lead to instability and homelessness.
 In a recent report, OHFA determined that between the years of 2012 to 2016, over 11,000 veterans received homelessness-related services.
 In 2016 alone, Continuum of Care organizations (CoCs) across Ohio served over 4,400 veterans.
-These services include emergency shelter, permanent supportive housing, rapid re-housing, safe haven and transitional housing, all of which were provided by CoCs across the state of Ohio.
+These services include emergency shelter, permanent supportive housing, rapid re-housing, a safe haven and transitional housing, all of which were provided by CoCs across the state of Ohio.

 However, veteran status was unknown for over 6,000 clients, and the report only obtained data from seven out of nine of Ohio's CoCs.
 This means that many more veterans may be struggling with homelessness in Ohio.